lemio/powerScratch/README.md

 # Powerscratch
-A tool that gives the power of 230V to scratch
+A tool that gives the power of 230V to scratch, right now the system is made to only work with FHT-7901 modules.

 ## How to use powerscratch